-But like any effort to influence human behavior, merely issuing instructions is not sufficient.
+Like any effort to influence human behavior, merely issuing instructions is not sufficient.
 Institutionalizing the improvement requires compliance, and real compliance requires more than an updated policy manual.
-In spite of CDC efforts to share best practices and guidelines designed to stop the spread of infection from contaminated hands, "compliance rates remain mired at 40% to 50% nationwide, studies show" (WSJ).
+In spite of the CDC's efforts to share best practices and guidelines designed to stop the spread of infection from contaminated hands, compliance rates remain dismal.

 Not a very reassuring statistic, is it?
-However, hospitals which employ active monitoring, positive reinforcement, punitive measures for repeat offenders, and collaborative design of the process and facilities have experienced much higher compliance rates.
+However, hospitals that employ active monitoring, positive reinforcement, punitive measures for repeat offenders, and collaborative design of the process and facilities will experience much higher compliance rates.
 Why?
 These hospitals have taken the time to utilize tools in the Control Phase.

 Here's a framework for thinking about the Control phase that might be useful — 5 attributes of a good control strategy based on 5‐C's:

-5) Checked — Results must be monitored and measured in order to gauge success or failure, and provide feedback on the effectiveness of the first four "C's".
+5) Checked — Results must be monitored and measured to gauge success or failure and provide feedback on the first four "C's" effectiveness.

 Maybe if the Celtics utilize the 5 C's in the playoffs, they'll be looking at a championship trophy.